caleorourke/skim/index.md

 ## Options

-1. Scroll down to the third group called `Options`.
+1. Scroll down to the third group called "Options".
 2. Type "Y" to enable or "N" to disabled any of the options.

 ~~~yaml